ysmood/junit/doc/readme.jst.md

 - Supports both Node.js and browser
 - Should work well from ES3 to ES7
-- Made for concurrent tests and async flow control, designed for `async-await`
+- Make it super easy to concurrently test async functions, designed for `async-await`
 - Automatically garbage collect the unhandled error
-- Full customizable report sytle.
+- Full customizable report sytle
 - Not a single global variable pollution
 - Only one dependency, light weight and behavior predictable

+# FAQ

+- IE6?

+  > If you use webpack, you may need a `Object.defineProperty` polyfill to bundle your tests.
+  > You may also need to install a `reporter` designed for old browser, they don't support `console.log`.

 # API